|

 [[[Oakland, CA 94612]]]

-than one day after the date of deposit for mailing contained in the
+is more than one day after the date of deposit for mailing

-the State of CALIFORNIA that the foregoing is true and correct.
+of the State of CALIFORNIA that the foregoing is true and

 [[[sig]]]_____________________